umarhassan-mitodl/11.948-spring-2005/content/pages/readings.md

 Hogan, Michael J. _The Marshall Plan: America, Britain, and the Reconstruction of Western Europe, 1947- 1952_.
 New York, NY: Cambridge University Press, 1987.
 ISBN: 0521378400.

 The World Bank.
 "OED - Operations Evaluation Department."
-In _Bosnia and Herzegovina: Post-Conflict reconstruction and the Transition to a Market Economy: an OED Evaluation of World Bank Support_ ({{% resource_link "f2278638-3666-4346-9244-16ddb6b4679f" "PDF" %}}).
+In _Bosnia and Herzegovina: Post-Conflict reconstruction and the Transition to a Market Economy: an OED Evaluation of World Bank Support_ ([PDF](http://www-wds.worldbank.org/servlet/WDSContentServer/WDSP/IB/2004/10/18/000090341_20041018134110/Rendered/PDF/302270PAPER0Bi1flict0reconstruction.pdf)).
 Washington, DC: 2004.
 ISBN: 0821359789.

 {{< tdclose >}}